zielesny/MIPET/README.md

 Not yet implemented

 ### Tinker - Software Tools for Molecular Design
 In order to run MIPET, the Tinker molecular modeling tool package has to be added.
 For this, the Tinker executables and the files for the atomic parameters of version 8.10.2 have to be downloaded (click <a href="https://dasher.wustl.edu/tinker/">here</a> to go to the Tinker website).
+Choose the correct version for your OS.
 Please note the current <a href="https://dasher.wustl.edu/tinker/downloads/license.pdf">licence</a>.
 The executables and the parameter files have to be placed in a subfolder named "tinker", which you have to create in the root directory of MIPET.
 Exampled directory structure:

     ├── MIPET                   # MIPET root directory